mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 Notice in the final plot that line thickness is used to indicate edges with various weights.
 We will explore further options for such visualizations in the network visualizations section of this appendix.

-### Two-mode Networks and Affiliation Networks
+### Two-mode Networks and Affiliation Networks{#TwoMode}

 Two-mode networks are networks where two separate categories of nodes are defined with a structural variable (edges) between these categories.
 In sociology, two-mode networks are often used for studying the affiliation of individuals with organizations, such as the presence of professionals on the boards of companies or the attendance of scholars at conferences (referred to as affiliation networks).

 Two-mode network data are typically recorded in a two-way table with rows and columns representing two different classes of nodes and with individual cells representing the presence/absence or weight of edges between those classes of nodes.
 By way of example here we will return to the table of ceramic technological clusters by sites for the Cibola region data.
 The simplest way to create an unweighted two-mode network from these data is to create a network object directly from a two-way table as we saw above.
-In this example this will create an edge between each site and each technological cluster present there irrespective of relative frequency.
+In this example this will create an edge between each site and each technological cluster present there irrespective of relative frequency using the `igraph::graph_from_incidence_matrix` function.

 ```r